 Clipboard is a fundamental component in any version of Window that makes copy/paste thing happen between different programs.
-It’s embedded very closely in the operating system and runs so transparently that normally you don’t need to do anything except the essential copy (Ctrl+C) and paste (Ctrl+V) function that you can find from almost all programs.
-But here I found a few tips that you may find useful to use this basic function more effectively.
+It’s embedded very closely in the operating system and runs so transparently that you usually don’t need to do anything except the essential copy (Ctrl+C) and paste (Ctrl+V) function that you can find from almost all programs.
+But here I found a few tips that you may find useful to use this essential function more efficiently.

 Tip #1: Viewing what’s in the Clipboard

-There used to be a windows built in tool called Clipbrd.exe that allows you to view what’s in the Clipboard, including both text and images, in the previous version of Windows like XP or Vista.
+There used to be a Windows built-in tool called Clipbrd.exe that allows you to see what’s in the Clipboard, including both text and images, in the previous version of Windows like XP or Vista.
 But it doesn’t exist in Windows 7 anymore.
 However, the tool seems to be compatible with Windows 7, both 32-bit and 64-bit, so you can easily copy a version of Clipbrd.exe file from %windir%\system32 folder in XP or Vista machine to the same folder in your Windows 7.
 And simply launch it by typing in Clipbrd.exe from the Run command.

-And here is what Clipbrd.exe revealed in the system clipboard which is the screenshot I just took.
+And here is what Clipbrd.exe revealed in the system clipboard.

 Tip #2: Copying the entire text file content into the clipboard without opening it

-Windows also has an executable file called Clip.exe that basically redirects output of command line tools to the windows clipboard.
+Windows also have an executable file called Clip.exe that redirects the output of command line tools to the windows clipboard.
 For example, running the following command in Dos Prompt window

 dir | clip

-places the list of the files from DIR command into the windows clipboard so that you can later on paste into an editor to either save or print out.
+places the list of the files from DIR command into the Windows clipboard so that you can later paste into an editor to either save or print out.
+Or, running

 clip < readme.txt